Qifeng-Wu99/HA-VLN/README.md

 Set up a Conda environment for the simulator.
 Please install habitat-lab (v0.1.7) and habitat-sim (v0.1.7) follow [ETPNav](https://github.com/MarSaKi/ETPNav/) (please note that we use python==3.7)

-And following [GroundDINO](https://github.com/IDEA-Research/GroundingDINO\)  to install GroundDINO (please note that we use supervision==0.11.1)
+And following [GroundDINO](https://github.com/IDEA-Research/GroundingDINO/)  to install GroundDINO (please note that we use supervision==0.11.1)

-And installing necessary packages for Agent.
+And installing necessary packages for Agent (please see Agent part).

 ---